 |$54.95 per year See It|

-Qustodio is a user-friendly parental control app which supports Apple, Android, Kindle, and Nook.
+Qustodio is a user-friendly parental control app that supports Apple, Android, Kindle, and Nook.
 However, the Apple version of this app is a bit limited in what it offers.

 With this app, you will get web content filtering, app blocking, and an activity log.
 You will be able to do all the configuration and monitoring either through the parental app or through Qustodio’s online dashboard.